jayasurya17/police-stop-outcome/final_report.md

 ## Decision Tree
+* Apply Decision Tree classifier algorithm on the dataset and compare how different approaches in implementing the algorithm impacts the accuracy
+* The first approach is to find out the best parameters using the grid search
+* In the second approach we try to remove individually one column at a time and try to find out the accuracy respectively.
+This way we can find out which column is affecting the outcome much or indicating the importance of each column
+* The third approach is to find accuracy by varying the depth.
+The Depth parameter for the Decision classifier is varied.
+For various depths the accuracy is calculated.
+The increase in the maximum depth causes the algorithm to overifit, hence higher depths are not preferred

 ## K Nearest Neighbors
 * Apply KNN algorithm on the dataset and compare how different approaches in implementing the algorithm impacts the accuracy